 The Oil Mallee Project was initiated by CALM in 1994 with support from the National Landcare and Farm Forestry Programs.
 A more formal growers representative body was necessary and the Oil Mallee Association (OMA) was formed in 1995.

 The link between Oil Mallees and carbon sinks is a very significant one.
-WA was one of the early states to enact carbon rights legislation and the resulting Carbon Rights Act is considered among the best.
-The Oil Mallee Company Ltd (OMC) a company created by the OMA to assist commercial development was the first to utilise the Act in a project developed jointly with the Kansai Electric Company of Japan to create a 1000 hectare carbon sequestration planting across 24 properties in the northern Wheatbelt.
+WA was one of the first Australian states to enact carbon rights legislation resulting in the Carbon Rights Act 2003.
+The Oil Mallee Company Ltd (OMC) was a joint venture with CO2 Australia to assist commercial development and utilised the Act in a project developed jointly with the Kansai Electric Company of Japan to create a 1000 hectare carbon sequestration planting across 24 properties in the northern Wheatbelt.

 The passing of Commonwealth legislation that set a target for the proportion of renewable energy dispatched by electricity retailers established a market in renewable energy certificates (RECs) and provided a boost to the potential for biomass as a fuel source for production of energy.
 The target has been raised in the last few years but the proportion of energy generated by biomass has remained very low.
 This is expected to change.